 Sponsors have a vital role to play in any Lean, Six Sigma or Lean Six Sigma project.
-Without them, a project will be harder to complete on time and in full, and yet their role and significance is generally misunderstood.
+Without them, a project will be harder to complete on time and in full, and yet their role and significance are generally misunderstood.

 Typically, a sponsor is a person within an organisation who has a problem to be solved.
 He or she is most likely to be a manager or senior manager with issues to address, targets to be reached, and a responsibility to improve the business.

 If you have been tasked with solving a problem, the request should have come from a manager and they are your sponsor.
 However if you are the manager and are using Lean Six Sigma for your own training or problem solving, then you effectively become your own sponsor.
 This is fine but you need to think like a sponsor, imposing the same pressure and constraints.
 It might be better therefore to ask your manager or director to take the role, and they can also help with implementation.